krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

 | $n^3 + 10000n^2$       | $O(n^3)$                  |
 | $2^n + 10000n^{10000}$ | $O(2^n)$                  |

-## Common Types of Time Complexity
+## Common types of time complexity

 Let's consider the input data size as $n$.
 The common types of time complexities are illustrated below, arranged from lowest to highest: